 Life is divided into such moments of impulse and conscious decisions, moments of immediate and impending pleasures.

 When we let the will of creation overpower us, it makes us mindful in these moments.
-All these present moments would aggregate and bring us closer to where we think we should be or who we should become, which, in turn, would make us happy and satisfy us on a longer run.
+All these present moments would aggregate and bring us closer to where we think we should be or who we should become, which, in turn, would make us happy and satisfy us on a long run.

 As soon as we start accepting the suffering that comes as part of this will and work, our mind would also relax.